elementary-Inc/blog/_posts/2020-08-27-elementary-os-on-pinebook-pro.md

 Despite elementary OS being a relatively light distribution, performance still isn't as good as you would hope given the capability of the hardware.
 This is down to GTK3 largely not using GPU acceleration, especially when running on Xorg.
 There are a number of tweaks we've applied to improve the experience somewhat, though there won't be any big leaps in performance until we can move the stack to Wayland and to a greater extent GTK4.

 One interesting point is that you can clearly notice the difference between the GPU accelerated animations (done by the Compositor) and those done largely on the CPU by GTK.
-For example, the `Alt+Tab` animation feels pretty smooth compared to the animation used when opening the applications menu.
-So the potential of the hardware is there, it's just unfortunate that the software isn't quite ready to take advantage yet.
+For example, the <kbd>Alt</kbd><kbd>Tab</kbd> animation feels pretty smooth compared to the animation used when opening the applications menu.
+So the potential of the hardware is there, the software stack just isn't quite ready to take advantage of it yet.

-The first tweak we applied was disabling the `ondemand` CPU governor which is forced on by default as a systemd unit on Ubuntu.
-This allows the kernel to use the `schedutil` governor which has been enabled and set as the default in our kernel config.
-The `schedutil` governor is a much newer governor with an awareness of the different performance/power utilisation levels of the big.LITTLE cores in the ARM CPU.
+The first performance tweak we applied was disabling the `ondemand` CPU governor which is forced on by default as a systemd unit on Ubuntu.
+This allows the kernel to use the `schedutil` governor which has been enabled and set as the default in our kernel configuration.
+The `schedutil` governor is a much newer governor with an awareness of the different performance/power utilization levels of the big.LITTLE cores in the ARM CPU.
 Switching to this gave an immediate noticeable gain in performance.

 Both `ondemand` and `schedutil` scale the frequency of the processor cores in response to load.
 However, if they aren't doing this efficiently or if the CPU has delays or slowdowns while it's switching frequency, you notice a bit of latency while the frequency picks up, then things feel a bit more speedy for a few seconds and then they slow down again.